Utah Waiver Proposal - A Bad Deal for Utah Taxpayers and Government

 The state’s waiver proposes to eliminate hospitals’ ability to make presumptive Medicaid eligibility determinations for the adult expansion population.
 Currently, under federal law hospital staff can make a preliminary eligibility determination for uninsured patients that need care.
 After a patient is deemed “presumptively eligible,” the state performs the full eligibility process to determine if they can continue to receive Medicaid benefits.
 Presumptive eligibility helps patients get health care as soon as they arrive at the hospital and ensures that doctors and hospitals are reimbursed for that care.
 By waiving presumptive eligibility, the state would create additional barriers for uninsured patients who receive care at hospitals.

 CMS granted Utah authority to limit enrollment for its “Adult Expansion” and “Targeted Adult” populations in March 2019, as part of its amendment to its “Primary Care Network” 1115 waiver.
-According to the state’s current waiver proposal, an enrollment cap would be tied to prior state spending caps, so that the state could cap enrollment if and when its spending hit its budget target.
+According to the state’s current waiver proposal, an enrollment cap would be tied to the state's annual budget process, so that the state could stop enrolling eligible low-income people if and when its spending hits its budget target.
 The proposal indicates that the cap on enrollment would take effect “when projected costs exceed annual state appropriations.”
 In other words, Utah would determine the enrollment limit, stopping people from enrolling in Medicaid and letting them remain uninsured when the anticipated costs for administering the Medicaid program exceed the amount of funding appropriated by the executive and legislative branch to operate the Medicaid program.
-Utah is imposing a cost-control mechanism that prevents Medicaid-eligible people from enrolling in affordable health care coverage as a way to ration care and control health care costs.
+Utah is imposing the enrollment cap as a cost-control mechanism that prevents Medicaid-eligible people from enrolling in affordable health care coverage as a way to ration care and control health care costs.

 Work Reporting Requirements